Ashraf-Alshashaa/Hommy-Food/README.md

 ## 1. Description

-This app helps the freelance chefs to post their meals and sale them online.
-Our registered clients can order the meals they want or choosing a specific chef to order from according to his rate or cuisine.
-The guest user can have overview about our app also but with a limited permissions.
+This application facilitates the endeavors of freelance chefs by providing them with a platform to showcase and vend their culinary creations online.
+Our esteemed clientele, upon successful registration, are afforded the opportunity to place orders for desired meals or select a particular chef based on their respective rates or culinary specialties.
+While guest users may peruse our application's features, their permissions are restricted in nature.

 ![App view](./client/public/images/app-view.png)
 _Project link is available at_ [Hommy food App](https://646a511b498134218dd83f28--dreamy-lolly-40c181.netlify.app/)

 ## 2. Usage

-- User (guest) can overview the app.
-- User can create an account and choose between a chef or client.
-- Ability to search for a meal according to the meal name, ingredients, category or cuisine.
-- Adding a specific chef to a favorite.
-- Finding the top 10 rated chefs.
-- Viewing the chef details, the service his offering (Delivery or Pickup), rating him and see his meal list.
-- Users (chef, customer) can edit thier personal profile.
-- The user can request several different meals from the same chef for one order.
-- In Delivery service, the user can change his default address at the checkout page to a different address.
+- The application provides a comprehensive overview of its features to guest users.
+Individuals have the option to register an account and select either the role of a chef or a client.
+Noteworthy functionalities include the ability to conduct searches for meals based on criteria such as meal name, ingredients, category, or cuisine.
+Moreover, users can add specific chefs to their list of favorites and access a list of the top 10 rated chefs.
+- Detailed information regarding chefs is available, including their service options (delivery or pickup), ratings, and meal lists.
+Both chefs and customers have the capability to edit their personal profiles.
+Customers are able to request multiple different meals from the same chef within a single order.
-- In the Pickup service it will be showing the contact and the address of the chef.
+- In the case of the delivery service, customers are permitted to modify their default address to an alternative one during the checkout process.
+For the pickup service, the contact information and address of the chef are displayed.
-- Apple to pay online or cash.
-- User can check his order history.
-- Order to prepare page helps the chef to organize the orders he has.
+- The application supports online payment as well as cash transactions.
+Users have the ability to review their order history, while the order preparation page assists chefs in effectively organizing their incoming orders.

 ## 3. Setup